PostgresApp/PostgresApp/documentation/install.md

 5. Place the modified new version inside the Applications folder (you need to do this and _not_ place both apps side by side, as the binaries in both versions expect to be located under `/Applications/Postgres.app`)
 6. Go to `~/Library/Application Support/Postgres` and remove the `var-9.5` folder if it exists.
 Make an empty folder named `var-9.5`
 7. In the terminal, create a new database cluster with `/Applications/Postgres.app/Contents/Versions/9.5/bin/initdb -D ~/Library/Application\ Support/Postgres/var-9.5`
-8. Finally, run the upgrade with `/Applications/Postgres.app/Contents/Versions/9.5/bin/pg_upgrade -b /Applications/Postgres.app/Contents/Versions/9.4/bin -B /Applications/Postgres.app/Contents/Versions/9.5/bin -d ~/Library/Application\ Support/Postgres/var-9.4 -D ~/Library/Application\ Support/Postgres/var-9.5 -v` ([man page here](http://www.postgresql.org/docs/current/static/pgupgrade.html))
+8. Finally, run the upgrade with `/Applications/Postgres.app/Contents/Versions/9.5/bin/pg_upgrade -b /Applications/Postgres.app/Contents/Versions/9.4/bin -B /Applications/Postgres.app/Contents/Versions/9.5/bin -d ~/Library/Application\ Support/Postgres/var-9.4 -D ~/Library/Application\ Support/Postgres/var-9.5 -v` (see the [pg_upgrade documentation](http://www.postgresql.org/docs/current/static/pgupgrade.html) for details)
 9. `pg_upgrade` will leave behind two scripts, `analyze_new_cluster.sh` and `delete_old_cluster.sh`.
 Run them to optimise the new database and remove the old database cluster
-10. See [issue 241](https://github.com/PostgresApp/PostgresApp/issues/241) for details on how to deal with migration errors

 ## Uninstalling Postgres.app